-“Stefan Lüddemann describes the Lingen-born artist Harry Kramer as “a deeply modern, because often broken and reflected artist role”.
-His work is characterised by several individual phases in which the sculptor, who never completed an artistic training, devoted himself entirely to one thing.
+“A deeply modern, because often refracted and reflected artist role” – this is how Stefan Lüddemann describes the Lingen-born artist Harry Kramer.
+His work is characterised by several individual phases in which the sculptor, who never completed an artistic education, devoted himself entirely to one thing.

 Anyone who has kept Harry Kramer in mind knows above all his wire sculptures.
-Created between 1961 and 1967, he caused a sensation at documenta 3 with these “kinetic sculptures”: the body of wire mesh, in the form of a sphere, a cube, later also approaching a hand or a foot, a small cosmos of black, grid-like struts.
-A “system of moving elements”, connected by rubber bands that transmit the power of a small electric motor and, when it is switched on, keep the entire structure in constant motion.
-Jerkily, as if out of step, small balls sway, small wheels spin, tiny hammers strike bells, a restless buzzing in the wire rack.
-Within his work, however, these sculptures seem like the next logical step: From his mechanical theatre – an “eerie phantasmagoria”, a journalist of DIE ZEIT wrote in 1955 about the “13 scenes” shown in the Springer Gallery in Berlin – to the automotive figures, already incorporeal, and the short films with the same characters and their “bizarre comedy”, for which Kramer was awarded the German Film Prize and a Golden Lion at the Venice Film Biennale.
-From there it is not far to the wire sculptures of the 1960s.
+Created between 1961 and 1967, he caused a sensation at documenta 3 with these “kinetic sculptures”: the body made of wire mesh, in the form of a sphere, a cube, and later also a hand or foot, a small-scale cosmos of black, grid-like struts.
+Inside, a “system of moving elements”, connected by rubber bands that transmit the power of a small electric motor and, when switched on, keep the whole structure constantly in motion.
+Jerkily, as if out of step, small balls sway, wheels turn, tiny hammers strike little bells, a restless scurrying in the wire frame.
+But within his work, these sculptures seem like the logical next step: From his mechanical theater – an “uncanny phantasmagoria”, a journalist from the ZEIT wrote in 1955 about the “13 Scenes” shown in Berlin’s Springer Galerie – to the automotive figures, already disembodied, bare heads on edges, which move like robots on their large cogwheels, and the short films with the same figures and their “bizarre comedy”, for which Kramer receives the Federal Film Prize and a Golden Lion at the Venice Film Biennale.
+From there it’s not far to the wire sculptures of the 1960s.